404NotFound-Error/Daily-Record/README.md

 2026/1/10
 writing CS204 & 307 hwk, the university fucks me every day
 found an interesting project, trying to analyze it: https://github.com/oho-lang/oho-interpreter

+2026/1/12
+read till p55 in Haskell
+write some API for univeristy website project